bcmohr/quartz/content/notes/newyears2023drinks.md

 ### • Kamikaze

-Vodka, lime juice, triple sec
+Vodka, triple sec, lime juice, lime

-*Certainly a classic in these circles.*
+*The Kamikaze shot first appeared in 1976 and may have been the original “shooter” cocktail.
+A true classic in our circles.*

-tart🍋, fresh✨
+tart🍋, sweet🍬 • 17% ABV

 ---